 Apple revealed details of NFC improvements coming to iOS 12 and watchOS 5.
-Contactless Passes for Wallet were announced at the WWDC18 Keynote on June 4.
-Apple clearly wants to promote Contactless Passes in Wallet over clunky QR Codes and showed a demo of Contactless Passes in action on Apple Watch at the Wembley Stadium contactless ticket gate.
-In the same session Apple software engineers explained how to strip out QR Code references in Wallet Passes and replace them NFC.
+NFC Passes for Wallet were announced at the WWDC18 Keynote on June 4.
+Apple clearly wants to promote NFC Passes in Wallet over clunky QR Codes and showed a video of NFC Passes in action on Apple Watch at the Wembley Stadium contactless NFC ticket gate.
+In the same Apple Pay session Apple software engineers explained how to strip out QR Code references in Wallet Passes and replace them NFC.

-The most interesting aspect of implementing Contactless Passes in Wallet is the “NFC Certificate” requirement that are issued by Apple to the developer and strictly controlled for security purposes.
-PassKit NFC Certificates were previously covered by NDA and extremely limited.
-If door locks and ID passes are involved the NDA will still be part of the application process, but if Apple is opening up access to more developers NFC Certificates should be the ticket for developers to gain NFC access that was not possible up to now.
+An interesting aspect of implementing NFC Passes in Wallet is the “NFC Certificate” requirement that are issued by Apple to the developer and strictly controlled for security purposes.
+PassKit NFC Certificates were previously available, covered by NDA and extremely limited.
+Since door locks and ID passes are involved, the NDA will still be central to the application process.
+However, if Apple is opening up NFC access to more developers then NFC Certificates should be the ticket for developers to gain NFC access that was not possible up to now.
 At least for mere mortals.

 It will be fascinating to see what developers do with wider NFC Certificate distribution and what NFC passes/reward cards, and hopefully much more, that come out of it with iOS 12 and watchOS 5.

 Apple is issuing NFC Wallet Passes at their September 12 Event announcing new iPhones, Apple Watch Series 4 and the official release of iOS 12